As a seller on eBay, it’s crucial to understand how your competitors are pricing their products.

 - Save time copying and pasting pricing data from the web

-In this tutorial I will show you how to:
+This tutorial will show you how to:

-- Install a browser extension plug-in for web scraping
+- Install a free web scraping tool

 - Scrape a list of products from eBay